The Open University since 2006

 The life sciences industry: An introduction

-This unit looks at human healthcare concentrating on the life sciences sector.
+This course looks at human healthcare concentrating on the life sciences sector.
 You will see the historical development of the pharmaceutical industry and examine the relevant management strategies used.

 Copyright & revisions